-Elena Belavina studies supply chain management, global sourcing, intermediaries, retailing, applied microeconomic theory, game theory and econometrics.
-Her forthcoming article titled, “The Relational Advantages of Intermediation” was co-authored with Karan Girotra and will be published in Management Science.
+Elena Belavina studies supply chain management, global sourcing, intermediaries, retailing, applied microeconomic theory and game theory.
+Her recent article titled, “The Relational Advantages of Intermediation” was co-authored with Karan Girotra and appeared in Management Science.

 Belavina holds a Ph.D. in management from INSEAD.
 She earned both a M.Sc. and a B.Sc. in applied mathematics and physics from the Moscow Institute of Physics and Technology, as well as a Diploma of Business Communication Translator from the same institution.